Ketogenic dietary therapy for Lennox Gastaut syndrome

 Honorary Research Associate, UCL – Institute of Child Health

 First described in 1966 (1), Lennox-Gastaut syndrome (LGS) is an epileptic encephalopathy which typically presents before eight years of age and accounts for up to 10% of all childhood epilepsies (2).
-Seizures are severe and may range in type but LGS is characterised by tonic ‘drop attacks’ (3) which can cause frequent injuries.
-Anti-epileptic drug (AED) therapy is usually commenced as a treatment for epilepsy after presentation of two or more unprovoked seizures; however LGS is difficult to control with medication and failure of a first drug will significantly reduce the likelihood of subsequent seizure freedom (4).
-This will have considerable cost implications for NHS services due to a child’s need for regular clinical review, ongoing medications (both routine and emergency), support of other therapies and hospital admissions.
-LGS is usually accompanied by learning disability which will require educational assessment and support.
-The intractable seizures and associated cognitive and behavioural problems will have a major impact on the health-related quality of life of the affected children as well as their caregivers (5).
+It is characterized by multiple seizure types (most commonly tonic or atonic drop attacks) and abnormal electroencephalographic (EEG) features; with progressive intellectual disability and behavioural problems that may both present later (3).
+Antiepileptic drug (AED) therapy is usually commenced as a treatment for epilepsy after presentation of two or more unprovoked seizures, however LGS is difficult to control with medication and failure of a first drug will significantly reduce the likelihood of subsequent seizure freedom (4).
+The intractable seizures and frequently associated long-term adverse effects on intellectual development, social functioning, and independent living (5) will have a major impact on the health-related quality of life of the affected children as well as their caregivers (6), with considerable NHS and social cost implications for supporting medical and educational needs.

-International consensus recommendations suggest that the ketogenic diet should be strongly considered in a child with epilepsy which has failed to respond to two or three AEDs (14).
-Guidelines (NICE) on management of the epilepsies in the UK also suggest that children and young people with epilepsy whose seizures have not responded to appropriate AEDs are referred to a tertiary paediatric epilepsy specialist for consideration of the use of a ketogenic diet (CG137, nice.org.uk).
-In view of these recommendations, we would propose that all children with LGS who have failed appropriate AED therapy are funded for an initial assessment of suitability for ketogenic dietary therapy.
-Children who start a diet will require a minimum of three months on treatment to allow adequate assessment of benefit and appropriate fine-tuning of the prescription to individual needs; it is recommended that successful treatment is continued for at least two years during which the potential for weaning AEDs will be regularly reviewed.
+International consensus recommendations suggest that the KD should be strongly considered in a child with epilepsy which has failed to respond to two or three AEDs (16).
+Guidelines (NICE) on management of the epilepsies in the UK also suggest that children and young people with epilepsy whose seizures have not responded to appropriate AEDs are referred to a tertiary paediatric epilepsy specialist for consideration of the KD (CG137, nice.org.uk).
+In view of these recommendations, we would propose that all children with LGS who have failed appropriate AED therapy are funded for an initial assessment of suitability for dietary therapy.
+Children who start KD will require a minimum of three months on treatment to allow adequate assessment of benefit and appropriate fine-tuning of the diet prescription to individual needs; it is recommended that successful treatment is continued for at least two years during which the potential for weaning AEDs will be regularly reviewed.

 - Gastaut H, Roger J, Soulayrol R, et al (1966) Childhood epileptic encephalopathy with diffuse slow spike-waves (otherwise known as “Petit Mal Variant”) or Lennox syndrome.
 Epilepsia 7(2):139–79.